moorepants/eme134/content/pages/lab-01.rst

 We have created a `guide that explains how to create a working simulation of a simple torque driven pendulum system
 <https://moorepants.github.io/eme171/ode-integration-best-practices-with-octavematlab.html>`_.
-Using this guide, your goal for this lab is to apply the same methods to a different example problem described below.
+Using this guide, your goal for this lab is to apply the same methods to the vehicle dynamics example problem described below.

 The Example System
 ==================

 A train car is generally mounted atop two bogies_, one fore and one aft.
-The fixed axle wheelset_ are then mounted to the bogies.
+The fixed axle wheelsets_ are then mounted to the bogies.
 The bogies house the suspension system that isolates the train car from the wheelsets.
-The nature of the flexible coupling between the wheelsets and the train car as well as the dynamics of the wheelset-track interaction can cause oscillations occur.
-These oscillations can potentially be unstable and cause derailments.
+The nature of the flexible coupling between the wheelsets and the train car as well as the dynamics of the wheelset-track interaction can cause oscillations to occur.
+These oscillations can even be unstable and cause derailments.
 The oscillations are called "`Hunting Oscillation`_" or "truck hunting" ("truck" refers to the boogie and wheelset).
-Take a look at these videos to see some examples and explanations of hunting:
+Take a look at these videos to see some examples and explanations of hunting oscillations:

 - Train car hunting @ 1:38 [1:51]: https://youtu.be/n-EfKFxGJc4k
 - Damaged car hunting @ 1:08 [2:13]: https://youtu.be/JHT-WJWdjEk